srdusr/srdwm/docs/DEFAULTS.md

 driven focus change) and `general.auto_focus` (no clear distinct meaning found beyond what plain click-to-focus already does) aren't implemented either.

+#### GPU rendering (`general.gpu`)

+Real GBM+EGL+`DrmCompositor` GPU rendering for the udev (real-hardware) backend, instead of its default, always-available software (Pixman/ dumb-buffer) path.
+Off by default on every platform - unlike `general.rounded_corners`, this has one unambiguous default regardless of which backend connects, since GPU rendering is udev-only and still experimental.
+Setting it `true` only ever *attempts* GPU rendering: it falls back to the software path with no user action needed on any failure at any step (no GBM device, no atomic-modesetting support, a software-only EGL renderer), so it is safe to enable on a machine or VM that turns out not to support it - one harmless log line is the only cost.

+Read once at startup, not live-settable via `srd set` - the render backend is wired into the DRM pipeline when the compositor connects to its GPU, not something that can be swapped while running.

+Still missing real window content and decorations as of this writing: a GPU-driven head renders its own clear color and the real cursor, not yet any windows - see `crates/wayland/src/udev/gpu.rs`'s own module doc comment for the current state. `SRDWM_GPU=1` (an environment variable) remains a separate, lower-level override for testing without touching config - either it or `general.gpu` being set is enough to attempt GPU rendering.

 ### Monitor Settings (`monitor.*`)
 ```lua